 Despite this, HRM proponents still claim that Savory’s grazing systems are a way to produce win-win solutions, wherein ranchers get to put more cattle on the land while, at the same time, wildlife habitat is improved by the cattle.
+HRM grazing schemes are typically implemented through a biased collaborative process, and use high forage utilization rates combined with short duration periods of grazing.
 The problem is that HRM isn’t based on science and there’s plenty of research which proves it doesn’t work.
 There’s not room here to review all the available research, but it’s so abundant that it’s easy for anyone to find it online.

 Numerous HRM projects in Arizona, for example, have ended in failure:

-- Arizona’s Tonto National Forest published a study in 1991, wherein the implementation of HRM on Greenback Creek failed to improve this Sonoran Desert riparian area.
+Tonto National Forest Study – Arizona’s Tonto National Forest published a study in 1991, wherein the implementation of HRM on Greenback Creek failed to improve that Sonoran Desert riparian area.

 HRM Livestock Management Uses Junk Science